 About UN Women in Cambodia

 UN Women’s work is driven by an emphasis on increasing women’s participation—in politics, in decision-making processes, and in economic and livelihood opportunities— and empowering them to know and claim their rights.
-Efforts have included:
+Efforts include:

 • Strengthening the economic empowerment of marginalized rural women through the Fund for Gender Equality (FGE) Programme – “Strengthening the Economic Livelihood Opportunities” (SECLO) programme.
 This two year programme seeks to contribute to strengthening the economic rights of low-income and HIV-positive women in 12 provinces by increasing their access to economic livelihoods, raising the awareness of both rights holders and duty bearers and creating spaces for rural women to claim these, creating and/or strengthening networks of HIV positive women and increasing rural women’s access to basic services.
 The programme includes an important media component using both community radio and popular television programmes to ensure wide dissemination of its messages.
 It is being implemented by two local NGO’s (CHEMS and CHEC) in cooperation with the Ministry of Information (MoI), Ministry of Women’s Affairs (MOWA) and National Aids Authority (NAA).

 • Expanding democratic governance through increased participation of women in both formal and informal decision-making processes – UN Women supports NGOs to promote women’s participation in the electoral process.
 A partnership with women’s NGOs in the lead-up to commune elections in 2007 providing training for female candidates on governance and election campaigning, alongside training to raise voter’s awareness about the importance of women’s representation in politics.
-Post election data showed that in 2007 female candidates rose to 21% from 15% in 2002 and number of women elected increased to 15% from 8.5%.
+Post election data showed that in 2007 female candidates rose to 21 per cent from 15 per cent in 2002 and number of women elected increased to 15 per cent from 8.5 per cent.

 • Engendering national planning and policy-making – UN Women provides technical support to government institutions such as MOWA and other ministries to integrate gender principles into the development, implementation, and monitoring of national development strategies, budgets and other sectoral plans.
 Support is also going towards monitoring commitments to CEDAW, the MDGs, Neary Rattanak III, and UNSC Resolution 1325.